About The Catholic University of America Columbus School of Law Moot Court Association

-The Moot Court Association is one of the largest student participatory groups at Catholic.
-It is a student run organization composed of students who share a strong interest in oral and written advocacy training.
+The Moot Court Association (MCA) is one of the largest student participatory groups at the Columbus School of Law.
+It is a student-run organization composed of members who share a strong interest in oral and written advocacy.
 The appellate program is the largest in the Washington, D.C., metropolitan area.
-The program includes interscholastic competitions for Moot Court Associates and an intrascholastic competition, known as SoapBox, for first year potential associates.
+The program includes interscholastic competitions for Moot Court Associates and an intrascholastic competition, known as SoapBox, for first year students and potential associates.

-For information regarding the Securities team and their separate competition to become an associate, please see their website for further information.
+For information regarding the securities and trial teams and their separate competitions to become associates, please see for further information.

 For any questions or concerns regarding your eligibility as a Moot Court Associate or the Moot Court tryout process, please do not hesitate to contact the team at email@example.com.